wustlcse/FAQ/docs/index.md

 <span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#independent_study](#independent_study) [#jobs](#jobs) [#needs_review](#needs_review) [#research](#research) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/78">Discussions View</a></span>

 ---
+<h2 class="anchored" id="should-i-pursue-a-masters-degree-at-washu--bsms">Should I pursue a master's degree (at WashU / BS/MS)?</h2>

+Our department and school offer many incentives for you to stay and continue your studies by earning a master's degree.
+Those are covered elsewhere (Also, see [Bachelor's/Master's](https://engineering.wustl.edu/academics/graduate-admissions/bachelors-masters.html)).

+How do you decide whether to stay or go?
+Try the following thought experiment:

+First, how do you feel about staying for an extra ~2 semesters to complete the master's degree?
+Think about how you enjoy your time in/at WashU.
+Also consider that Master's coursework is focused entirely on your discipline (i.e., all CSE and related courses).
+* If you feel positive about extending your studies, then you should seriously investigate doing a master's degree.
+It typically commands a higher starting salary, it allows you to do a project with faculty, and students are generally very satisfied with their advanced studies.
+  * Your next step is consideration of any outside obligations and the financial impact (cost vs. gain).
+The [Bachelor's/Master's Program](https://engineering.wustl.edu/academics/graduate-admissions/bachelors-masters.html) page lists some of the scholarships available for M.S. work.
+  * Note that many employer will pay for some or all of graduate studies for  their employees.
+This can offset costs, but sometimes it's not available until completion of a year or more of employment and often studies take place while working full-time, which can cause it to take longer to complete.
+* If on balance, you would rather schedule root canal than take another class, then you are probably not in the frame of mind to continue your studies.
+You may want to start your post-academic career and evaluate your feelings about further education in six months or a year.

+<span class="tag-links">[#graduate](#graduate) [#masters](#masters) [#undergraduate](#undergraduate)</span>
+<br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/124">Discussions View</a></span>

+---
 <h2 class="anchored" id="what-are-residency-requirements">What are residency requirements?</h2>